How to Become a Product Manager

 - Learn on the job

-Path 1: Specialized Training
+Path 1: How to Become a Product Manager with Specialized Training

 The 1st path is to take specialized training.
 This is the fastest path.

-You can take online product managment courses, like my Complete Product Management Course, or if you’re in certain cities in the US, attend a high tech trade school like General Assembly or Product School.
+You can take online product management courses, like my Complete Product Management Course, or if you’re in certain cities in the US, attend a high tech trade school like General Assembly or Product School.
 This can be a great option because it is a fraction of the cost of an MBA program and everything you learn is directly applicable to the product management job.
 You learn the tools.
 You grow with other product managers.
 You leave the course with a product portfolio that you can show off at interviews.

-Path 2: MBA Program
+Path 2: How to Become a Product Manager through an MBA Program

 The 2nd path is to go through an MBA program.
 People typically gather 3-5 years of professional experience, go through an MBA program, and land a junior product management role.
 MBA programs are great at building your product vision and leadership skills.

 MBA programs are not so great at building your product management execution skills.
 You don’t learn the tools nor processes (Agile, Scrum).

 My friend, who graduated from Harvard Business School, never learned how to create beautiful wireframes nor write concise user stories.
 He didn’t feel prepared for the job even though he went to one of the best business schools in the world.
 In addition, the MBA program is expensive.
 They can cost hundreds of thousands of dollars.